1. A devout Roman Catholic, Warhol attended mass daily.

 18. In 2010, a 1986 purple Self-Portrait set the record for Warhol self-portraits when it sold for at Sotheby's for $32.6 million.

-19. Of the four largest canvasses in Warhol's Death and Disaster series, one is featured in the Contemporary Art Evening auction; the other three belong to prestigious museum collections.
+19. Of the four largest canvasses in Warhol's Death and Disaster series, one was featured in Sotheby's New York Contemporary Art Evening auction 2013; the other three belong to prestigious museum collections.

 20. Warhol likened his process of executing silk-screened canvasses to the workings of a machine.

 21. Two Warhol works for sold in the Contemporary Art Evening sale in New York in 2013 shared a car-crash theme – the subject of Liz #1 (Early Colored Liz) played a character who dies in an auto accident on film, 5 Deaths on Turquoise depicts the aftermath of a fatal collision – and a provenance, having both been owned by the art dealer Ileana Sonnabend.